asoa/rasa_chatbot/data/nlu.md

 - for the past 2 days
 - for a long time
 - for about a week
+- for a long time now
+- the last few days

 ## intent:onset_quick
 - last 24 hours